JoshBradshaw/joshbradshaw.github.io/_posts/2024-03-23-formlabs-process-optimizations.md

 title: My Work on Formlabs Fuse 1+ Process Optimizations
 ---

-Most of the work I do at Formlabs has been on the backend.
+Most of the work I do at Formlabs has been on the backend and hidden from view.
 I work on the secret sauce that differentiates formlabs from the competition.
 This is why I was so pleased when formlabs marketing team decided to [make public and highlight one of my recent projects](https://formlabs.com/blog/sls-speed-sla-build-volume-improvements/).

 The video below (from the Formlabs marketing release) illustrates the improvements I made: